blouyakis/emt_basic/module_3_test.md

 ### Q70 🟢
 **Front**
-Portion of heart muscle dies from lack of O₂:
+Which of the following is the result of a portion of the heart muscle dying due to a lack of oxygen?
 · Heart failure · **Myocardial infarction** · Cardiac arrest · Angina pectoris

 **Back**